AkarshCLD/NodeAndMongoDB/Readme.md

 Body Parser is a middleware of Node JS used to handle HTTP POST request.
 Body Parser can parse string based client request body into JavaScript Object which we can use in our application.

 It is used when the data we are accesing from the user side like a user fills the form then to use that request object we exposes it on req.body so in that time we need the body-parser.

 This body-parser parses the JSON, buffer, string and URL encoded data submitted using HTTP POST request.

-if the the express is installed in the latest version then we can use express.json()
+if we are not using body-parser then it will lose the data, and request. body field will be empty or undifined. but if we are using the latest version of the express is then we can avoid and we can use insted  express.json() instead of that.

 # Example: